minullamahewage/pumpitup_ML_project/README.md

 ### Ordinal Encoding
-- Categorical features which are ordered or had too many categories were encoded using the OrdinalEncoder
+- Categorical features which are ordered or had too many categories were encoded using the OrdinalEncoder.
+- Features: "funder","installer", "subvillage", "lga", "ward", "public_meeting", "permit", "management", "payment_type", "water_quality", "date_recorded".

 ### OneHot Encoding
 - Categorical features which aren't ordered and had a smaller number of categories were encoded using the OneHotEncoder
+- Features:  "basin", "scheme_management", "extraction_type_class", "management_group", "quantity", "source_type", "waterpoint_type".

 ### Label Encoding
 - The labels were encoded using the LabelEncoder